electric-cloud-community/EC-DSLIDE/README.md

 ## Installation information
 * Download out/EC-DSLIDE.jar
-* From the Electric Flow Administration, Plugin Tab, install this plugin file, then promote it
+* From the ElectricFlow Administration, Plugin Tab, install this plugin file, then promote it

 ## Support information
 This tool was developed with the ElectricFlow SDK 6.0.